josdem/hugo/content/techtalk/spring_aop.md

   * Advice: action taken.
 Different types of advice include "around," "before" and "after" advice.
   * Pointcut: Where the action should be applied.

-In this example we are going to define an AfterThrowingAdvice which means an method executed after some exception has been thrown, so first we need to define a general exception in our application.
+In this example we are going to define an AfterThrowingAdvice which means an action is executed after some exception has been thrown, so first we need to define a general exception in our application.

 ```groovy
 package com.jos.dem.jmailer.exception